 A good chairperson will:

-- A trusting environment.
+- Create a trusting environment.
 No one will be betrayed, it is safe to be on the team, and things agreed to will get done.

-- A sense of freedom.
+- Create a sense of freedom.
 Regardless of level of empowerment needed, each person comes to the table as a separate agent in how they respond and act.

-- Brings clarity before you leave the table.
+- Bring clarity before you leave the table.
 Communication is steered, plans are articulated, people are arranged for the best possible outcome.

-- A safe accountability.
+- Make a safe place of accountability.
 They hold everyone accountable to the directive.
 There is freedom, but all have freely chosen to be part of the group; trust is built by everyone carrying their weight, and upholding the mission together.

 So what term do you use for the chairperson at your table?
 Or are they simply silently implied?